 Students who wish to change their original registration may do so online in WebAdvisor or by completing an add/drop form during the add/drop period.
 Add/drop forms are available in the Registrar's office or on the Registrar's web page.
-The add/ drop period extends through the first calendar week of each fall and winter semester.
-For terms shorter than 15 weeks and during the summer sessions, a student can add or drop a course no later than the beginning of the second class.
-For online classes in shorter sessions, the student must add or drop the day the class begins.
+The add/drop period extends through the first calendar week of each fall and winter semester.

+During the summer session, a student can add or drop a course no later than the beginning of the second class.
 The student should refer to the term schedule for dates and to the current fee schedule for processing a student-initiated registration change during the official add/drop period.